WalhoutLab/eFPA/README.md

 ### Prerequisites

-The programs were developed and tested in MATLAB R2019a/R2017a.
+The programs were developed and tested in MATLAB R2019a/R2020b.
 [COnstraint-Based Reconstruction and Analysis (The COBRA Toolbox)](https://opencobra.github.io/cobratoolbox/stable/) is required to perform the analysis.
 Check [here](https://opencobra.github.io/cobratoolbox/stable/installation.html) for the installation guidance of COBRA Toolbox.
 The programs were tested for COBRA Toolbox - 2020 version, but should be compatible with an earlier version.

 The Linear Program (LP) and Mixed-Integer Linear Problem (MILP) solver used in the study was [gurobi](http://gurobi.com) 8.10.
 The built-in solver interface of COBRA Toolbox was used, so that we expect our program to also work with other supported solver in COBRA Toolbox.
 Please [see here](https://opencobra.github.io/cobratoolbox/stable/installation.html#solver-installation) for furter information about solver availability.

 ### Installing

 This package doesn't require any installation or compiling.
-Please see the following section for reproducing the tissue expression integration result in this study, or perform the analysis on a desired metabolic network model and gene expression dataset.
+Please see the following section for reproducing the analyses this study, or use the improved FPA as a tool for analyzing your own data.

 ## Running the tests

-The repo includes four independent modules, [iMAT++ algorithm](1_iMAT++), [original iMAT algorithm](2_iMAT), [Flux Potential Analysis (FPA)](3_FPA), and [metabolic distance calculator](MetabolicDistance).
+The repo includes five independent parts, [yeast modeling](1_yeast_modeling), [C. elegans tissue metabolism modeling](2_C_elegans_modeling), [human tissue modeling](3_human_modeling), [metabolic distance calculator](4_distance_calculation), and [improved FPA tutorial](5_improvedFPA_tutorial).
 Please see the instruction within each module for running a test.

+Please note, if you only want to use the improved FPA tool for analyzing your own data, you may directly go to [improved FPA tutorial](5_improvedFPA_tutorial) that contains a full tutorial of FPA analysis.
+To reproduce our analyses presented in the paper, please refer to the sections #1-3.
+Please be advised that if you are going to run FPA on a model other than the models used in our study, you need to calculate the distance matrix for your model, which can be achieved by instructions in [metabolic distance calculator](4_distance_calculation).
+This computation may be intensive on large models (i.e., > 2000 rxns x 2000 mets).
+You may need to use high-performance computation resources or reach out to us for assistance.

 The followings are descriptions on each module (folder) listed.

-[1_iMAT++](1_iMAT++): The iMAT++ module.
-This folder contains all the input, scripts and example codes for running the iMAT++ for <i>C. elegans</i> tissue-level integration and application on other models/datasets.
+[yeast modeling](1_yeast_modeling): This folder contains all the input, scripts and example pipelines and results to reproduce our analyses related to the modeling in yeast.

-[2_iMAT](2_iMAT): The original iMAT module.
-This folder contains all the input, scripts and example codes for running the original iMAT for <i>C. elegans</i> tissue-level integration.
+[C. elegans tissue metabolism modeling](2_C_elegans_modeling): This folder contains all the input, scripts and example pipelines and results to reproduce our analyses related to the modeling in C. elegans.

-[3_FPA](3_FPA): The Flux Potential Analysis (FPA) module.
-This folder contains all the input, scripts and example codes for running the FPA for <i>C. elegans</i> tissue-level integration and application on other models/datasets.
+[human tissue modeling](3_human_modeling): This folder contains all the input, scripts and example pipelines and results to reproduce our analyses related to the modeling in human.

-[MetabolicDistance](MetabolicDistance): The metabolic distance calculator module.
-This folder contains all the input, scripts and example codes for calculating the metabolic distance for any metabolic network model.
+[metabolic distance calculator](4_distance_calculation): This folder contains all the input, scripts and example codes for calculating the metabolic distance for any metabolic network model.
 The output distance matrix is required to run FPA.
-The output for the <i>C. elegans</i> models used in the reference study are available in the pertaining folders.

-[bins](bins): The shared functions for running the above mentioned analysis.
-These functions include modified version of some COBRA Toolbox functions and common new functions such as a molecular weight calculator.

-[input](input): The shared input for running the above mentioned analysis.
-These inputs include <i>C. elegans</i> metabolic model and other input information.
+[improved FPA tutorial](5_improvedFPA_tutorial): This folder contains a full tutorial to perform FPA on a given model and expression dataset.

 ## Contributing